patrick-kidger/FasterNeuralDiffEq/README.md

 That's literally it.

 ## Reproducing experiments
 The code for the Neural CDE and Symplectic ODE-Net experiments is available.
+(The CNF experiments were performed separately, just by adding the "12 lines of code" to the [FFJORD](https://github.com/rtqichen/ffjord) codebase.)

 ### Requirements
 PyTorch >= 1.6